mani-hash/discord-bot-client/README.md

 The default channel ID and bot token will be saved in the .env file

 While in the "main option console", you can enter either of the below:
-   * Enter 1 to send messages in the default channel
+   * Type 1 and press enter to send messages in the default channel
-   * Enter 2 to chat in a different channel (You need to provide the channel ID for this)
+   * Type 2 and press enter to chat in a different channel (You need to provide the channel ID for this)
-   * Enter 3 to exit program
+   * Type 3 and press enter to exit program

 While in the "message console", the below will give respective responses:
-   * Type /help and enter to display help message
+   * Type /help and press enter to display help message
-   * Type /prev and enter to go back to previous menu
+   * Type /prev and press enter to go back to previous menu
-   * Type /clean to clean the terminal (this won't work in IDLE)
+   * Type /clean and press enter to clean the terminal (this won't work in IDLE)
-   * Type /quit to exit program
+   * Type /quit and press enter to exit program
+   * Type any other text / characters / symbols / number , etc to send it as a message to the channel

 Also **note that, the bot must be present in the guild/server of the given channel ID and the bot must be able to interact in the given channel ID**